TomUszyn/PFDA-project/README.md

 #### Overview:

-This project analyses and predicts currency trends for USD, GBP, EUR, and Bitcoin.
+This project analyses and predicts currency trends for USD, GBP, Bitcoin in relation to EUR.
 By following a systematic approach, the analysis will include trend exploration, volatility measurement, data smoothing, time-series decomposition, forecasting, and interactive visualisations.

 ---